dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Decorate your home.
-It gives the illusion that your life is more interesting than it really is.
+  Love is too young to know what conscience is.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)